MugheesAwan/camera-feasibility-software/README.md

 ## What it does

-This software takes a target coverage area (defined by distance and light level ranges) and a list of available hardware cameras, then determines if the hardware cameras can provide 100% coverage of the target area.
+This software takes a target coverage area (defined by distance and light level ranges) and a list of available hardware cameras, then determines if the hardware cameras can provide complete coverage of the target area.

 ## How it works

-The application uses a **sweep line algorithm** to calculate the exact coverage percentage by:
+The application uses a **sweep line algorithm** to determine if the hardware cameras can provide complete coverage:

-1. Clipping all camera coverages to the target area bounds
+1. **Clip camera coverages**: All hardware camera coverage ranges are clipped to the target area bounds
-2. Computing the union of all clipped coverages
+2. **Create events**: For each coverage, create start and end events at the distance boundaries (with associated light level ranges)
+3. **Sweep through distance**: Process events in sorted order, tracking active camera intervals at each distance
+4. **Check coverage gaps**: Verify that for every segment between events:
+   - There are no gaps at the start (first camera must start at or before target minimum)
+   - The light range is fully covered by active cameras in each segment
+   - There are no gaps at the end (cameras must extend to or beyond target maximum)

-3. Calculating the percentage of the target area that is covered
+The algorithm returns `true` only if the target area is completely covered in both distance and light dimensions.

 ## Usage